TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 ![BTCPay Server Ghost img 6](./img/Ghost/Ghost_BTCPay_Credential_Saved_2.png)

+12. In your Ghost plugin page, copy the script URL.
+Open your Ghost admin portal > Settings > Code Injection, open code injection and under site header paste the script url, save and close

 If you got here without any hassle, congratulations on successfully installing the plugin.

 In case you encountered any issue you can report them [here](https://github.com/TChukwuleta/BTCPayServerPlugins/issues) (prefix "Ghost" to title of the issue)